rjcassara-/files/resume2026.md

     + Automated custom AWS volume exports with AWS Lambda
     + Designed a secured environment to require DoD smart card authentication for production access
     + Developed a system to automate sending and executing updates to isolated cloud environment
-+ Comfortable working in Agile/Scrum framework; easily adaptable to other methodologies
-+ Strives to achieve balance between strong security and user-friendly systems

 ---